+ I want to attend! What do I do first?

 If you want to attend, you need to complete our application.
 Doing so, you will qualify for a free portfolio review by our program director (this does not require or imply any commitment).
 Once you are accepted into the program, you must complete your tuition or post a deposit to reserve your spot.
 You can apply here: www.theillustrationacademy.com/application.

-The Academy accepts students from a wide span of experience.
+The Academy accepts attendees from a wide span of experience.
 While technical application is critical to becoming a great illustrator, we believe the Academy can be an invaluable experience for beginners to advanced illustrators.
-The information is relevant to the industry and is designed to guide and assist students in building careers.
-Sometime, our most ambitious and dedicated students are the most successful attendees, despite their lack of experience.
+The information is relevant to the industry and is designed to guide and assist attendees in building careers.
+Sometime, our most ambitious and dedicated artists are the most successful attendees, despite their lack of experience.
 If you're ready to work hard and illustrate your heart out, this program is for you.

 Yes!
 In many ways, this program levels the playing field for both experienced and new artists.
 We don't believe art education is a one size fits all process.
 There is a lot of one-on-one guidance.
 This tailor-fit experience allows artists of all experience levels to accelerate at our program.

 Yes!
-Many of our attending students come from professional backgrounds.
+Many of our attending artists come from professional backgrounds.
 In the past, we have had designers, illustrators, and artists from companies such as Apple, Disney, Pixar, and other major studios attend our program.
 The workshops are taught by iconic artists, so there is something to learn for everyone.
-Many of our instructing mentors often say they wish they could visit as a student.
+Many of our instructing mentors often say they wish they could visit as a attendee.